OctopusDeploy/blog/blog/2023-11/github-seamless-integration/index.md

 ---
-title: Easy and Secure GitHub Integration
+title: Easy and secure GitHub integration
-description: We are introducing two new features to make connecting GitHub and Octopus Deploy even easier and more secure
+description: We're introducing 2 new features to make connecting GitHub and Octopus Deploy even easier and more secure.
 author: michael.richardson@octopus.com
 visibility: private
-published:
+published: 2023-11-02-1400
+metaImage:
+bannerImage:
+bannerImageAlt: 125 characters max, describes image to people unable to see it.
+isFeatured: false
 tags:
   - Product
   - GitHub Actions